The Difference Between Grammar and Punctuation

 • Question marks (?) designate a question and are used in place of a period.

-• The exclamation mark (!) indicate stronger emotions when placed at the end of a sentence.
+• Exclamation marks (!) indicate stronger emotions when placed at the end of a sentence.

 • Quotation marks (“) separate quotes from the rest of the sentence.